sasetz/fiit_template/README.md

-# FIIT Thesis Template with Typst
+# Faculty of Informatics and Information Technologies (FIIT) Thesis Template

-Status: finished 🎉
+Status: publishing to Universe...

 ---